-CAN "YO-YO WEATHER" MAKE YOU SICK?
+CAN SUDDEN WEATHER CHANGES MAKE YOU SICK?

 There's an "old wives' tale" that says sudden weather changes can make us sick.
 Well, there's some truth to that... but let's clarify!

-HOWEVER, sudden humidity changes that accompany big weather shifts CAN weaken our immune systems, making us more susceptible to germs we encounter and increasing the likelihood of sickness.
+HOWEVER, sudden humidity changes that come with big weather shifts CAN weaken our immune systems, making us more susceptible and increasing the likelihood of sickness.

 White blood cells have trouble reaching the mucus membranes to fight invading germs.

 Lower your chance of a surprise virus by:

-- taking a daily Vitamin D supplement or eating D-rich foods like fatty fish, mushrooms, and eggs
+- Taking a daily Vitamin D supplement or eating D-rich foods like fatty fish, mushrooms, and eggs

-- getting plenty of rest
+- Getting plenty of rest

-- staying hydrated
+- Staying hydrated

-- not sharing food, drinks, hand towels, and utensils with people who are feeling ill
+- Not sharing food, drinks, hand towels, and utensils with people who are feeling ill

-- running a humidifier to increase the humidity indoors
+- Running a humidifier to increase the humidity indoors